bendavis78/chrome-extension-redirector/README.md

 add new redirects, and view/delete existing ones.

-For example, you can have all mobile Wikipedia urls to open in desktop mode (this is convered in the tutorial below).
+For example, you can have all mobile Wikipedia urls to open in desktop mode (this is covered in the tutorial below).

 You could also redirect to non-browser schemes to launch external apps.
 For example,If you want youtube links to open in a desktop video app (such as